blissend/sound_level_dba/README.md

 # sound_level_dba

-Using m5stickc plus2 to record environmental noise and record that data to a pushgateway endpoint.
+Using m5stickc plus2 to record environmental noise and send the dBA to a pushgateway endpoint.

 ##

-This uses FFT to help calculate decibels and filters through a preset range of A-Weighted (what human ear can hear).
+This uses FFT to help calculate decibels and filters through a preset range of A-Weighted coefficients(what human ear can hear).
 Use the buttons to filter/calibrate the live capture to your decibel meter.
 Note the long press doesn't work so pressing the m5 button has to be one quick press and pause sadly.

 ## Requirements